 Summary of Use during Lactation

 Rotavirus vaccines are used only in infants and are not indicated for use in women of childbearing age.
 Breastfeeding protects infants against acute gastroenteritis caused by rotavirus.
 However, breastfeeding can reduce the immune response of an infant to rotavirus vaccines.
 The extent of the effect depends on the maternal anti-rotavirus antibody titer in breastmilk with higher titers found in less developed countries.
+However, a study in Indonesia found that rotavirus vaccine was cost-effective for the health system, even with improved breastfeeding rates.
 A European study found no difference in rotavirus infection rates during the first season between infants who were breastfed and formula-fed when they received rotavirus vaccination.
 In the second season, protection against infection was slightly less in breastfed infants.
 A German study found that exclusive or partial breastfeeding increased the risk of breakthrough infection fourfold.
 Withholding breastfeeding for up to 2 hours before and after vaccine administration would likely minimize the interference.